One fire. One cauldron. And suddenly, cooking regains something essential.

 Why cook in a cauldron?

-The cast-iron cauldron is not a decorative object.
+A cast iron cauldron is not a decorative object.

-Nor is it a mere camping accessory.
+Nor is it just a camping accessory.

 It is one of the oldest and most versatile cooking utensils there is.